 The Foro 3000 Drill is a relatively straightforward expansion of the Foro 1650 (Intermediate Depth Drill) currently in IDP inventory.
 The Foro 3000 Drill makes use of a majority of the Foro 1650 component designs.
-As mentioned in the Foro 1650 Drill section, additional effort and time has been required to complete a re-design of the Foro 3000 and Foro 1650 control system electronics.
-IDP is nearing completion of testing and troubleshooting the electronics redesign in PY 2022.

-- 1. Complete control system testing and troubleshooting PY 2022. - 2.
-Complete fabrication of the Foro 3000 Drill PY 2022 and PY 2023. - 3.
-Deploy the drill to Antarctica Currently anticipated in fall 2023.
+- 1. Complete inventory of the MECC machine shop contents PY 2023. - 2.
+Deploy the drill to Antarctica Tentatively anticipated for fall 2024.